 Feeling overwhelmed?
 Then let someone else take taxes off your plate.
 No, not your cousin Lenny.
 Unless he’s a licensed tax preparer, that is.
 Just like Vivid Visual Solutions can take on your branding, marketing, and design projects, a tax professional can take a load off your financial stress!

 If you don’t have a tax pro yet, find one today!
-Unless your business is an accounting firm, it’s just plain smart to outsource the biggest pain in your business’s behind.At this point, you may need to file for an extension (Form 4868), due by April 18th at midnight,… Click To Tweet
+Unless your business is an accounting firm, it’s just plain smart to outsource the biggest pain in your business’s behind.At this point, you may need to file for an extension (Form 4868), due by April 18th at midnight, to give your tax guy (or gal!) enough time.
+Click To Tweet

 What’s the worst part of filing your taxes?
 Tell us in the comments below!